Gastrotrich: Distribution and habitat

 Gastrotrichs are cosmopolitan in distribution.
 They inhabit the interstitial spaces between particles in marine and freshwater environments, the surfaces of aquatic plants and other submerged objects and the surface film of water surrounding soil particles on land.
+A very few species can also live in the water column as planktonic animals.
 They are also found in stagnant pools and anaerobic mud, where they thrive even in the presence of hydrogen sulfide.
 When pools dry up they can survive periods of desiccation as eggs, and some species are capable of forming cysts in harsh conditions.
 In marine sediments they have been known to reach 364 individuals per 10 cm2 making them the third most common invertebrate in the sediment after nematodes and harpacticoid copepods.
 In freshwater they may reach a density of 158 individuals per 10 cm2 and are the fifth most abundant group of invertebrates in the sediment.

 Behaviour and ecology

 In marine and freshwater environments, gastrotrichs form part of the benthic community.
-They are detritivores and are microphagous, sucking dead or living organic material, diatoms, bacteria and small protozoa into their mouths by the muscular action of the pharynx.
+They are detritivores and are microphagous: they feed by sucking small dead or living organic materials, diatoms, bacteria and small protozoa into their mouths by the muscular action of the pharynx.
 They are themselves eaten by turbellarians and other small macrofauna.

 Like many microscopic animals, gastrotrich locomotion is primarily powered by hydrostatics, but movement occurs through different methods in different members of the group.
 Chaetonotids only have adhesive glands at the back and, in them, locomotion typically proceeds in a smooth gliding manner; the whole body is propelled forward by the rhythmic action of the cilia on the ventral surface.
 In the pelagic chaetonotid genus Stylochaeta, however, movement proceeds in jerks as the long, muscle-activated spines are forced rhythmically towards the side of the body.
 By contrast, with chaetonotids, macrodasyidans typically have multiple adhesive glands and move forward with a creeping action similar to that of a "looper" caterpillar.
 In response to a threat, the head and trunk can be rapidly pulled backwards, or the creeping movement can be reversed.
 Muscular action is important when the animal turns sideways and during copulation, when two individuals twine around each other.